ellisp/blog-source/_posts/2018-10-27-dice-games.md

 ## Key points

-Some basic points I'll be drawing on again in future posts
+Some basic points I'll be drawing on again in future posts:

 - games with no choices are games of chance
 - games of pure chance do not imply equal chances of winning